-Simple as it seems, heat or cold application can provide a surprising amount of pain relief for most types of back and neck pain.
+Sometimes the simplest solutions are the best.
+For example, heat or cold therapy can provide a surprising amount of pain relief for most types of back and neck pain.

 - Cold packs help reduce inflammation and numb a painful area.